-A recent RSW/US research the asked the compelling question: “What one piece of advice you would give to agencies about their pitches and presentations?”
-The 174 marketeers in the survey where from diverse sized companies, including AT&T, Abbott, Volkswagon, Yamaha, Baxter and Premera.
-We found some recurring themes in their answers and wanted to share them with you.
-Note that there is much more to say about selecting an email agency; this is information compiled directly based on the answers given by the marketeers.
+A recent RSW/US research asked the compelling question: “What one piece of advice you would give to agencies about their pitches and presentations?”
+The 174 marketers in the survey were from diverse sized companies, including AT&T, Abbott, Volkswagon, Yamaha, Baxter and Premera.
+In their answers there were some themes that came back multiple times.
+Note that there is much more to say about selecting supplier out of the large pool of email marketing agencies; this is information compiled directly based on the answers given by the marketers.

 Hook us and keep it interesting

 The pitching Email Agency should be able to keep the interest of the client.
 Be dynamic.
 If they can’t hook the client in the first 2 minutes, how can whatever they do in messaging hook the client’s customers?
 An agency that isn’t able to marketing themselves, has failed to show proof of competence.
 It helps if they are enthusiastic and ask for the business.